CraigOpie/ponopush/README.md

       - 'OpenAPIService.swift' for interacting with the OpenAI API
    <!-- End example response -->

    The first line should be the subject line, followed by a blank line, followed by the body content.
-Do not include "Subject:" or "Body:" in the response.
+Do not include "Subject:", "Body:", "Reasoning:", "Details:", "Impact:", nor "Related Issues:" in the response.
 Don't ever use \` nor " characters, instead use ' in your response.
 Your response must never be in a code block.
 Your response must never reference related issues or issue numbers.

    Git diff:
    ```